carloswimmer/zustand-practice/README.md

 6. **Persist**: Persisting state across sessions.
 7. **Subscribe with Selector**: Subscribing to state changes with selectors.
 8. **GetState SetState**: Access state from everywhere and separate actions from store.
+9. **Global context**: Isolate application stores with one context provider to use multiple instances of app.

 ## Resources